 The department considers applications from those holding undergraduate degrees and those who have obtained M.A. degrees elsewhere.
 Students admitted to the department with an M.A. from another university will be reviewed by the faculty at the time of entry into the program to determine whether they should take second M.A. degrees here or proceed directly to the Ph.D. training.
 Preference in admission is given to students who intend to proceed to doctoral work, either directly or after completion of the M.A. degree.

 The M.A.
 Program

-The courses required for the M.A. degree usually include an introduction to research (HIST 700) and an introductory seminar (HIST 900), to be taken in the first year of study, a two-semester reading colloquium or its equivalent in the student's major field, one additional seminar (900-level course), three hours of thesis credit (HIST 993), and four other courses, of which as many as three may be taken in fields other than that in which the student is concentrating or even in other disciplines.
+The courses required for the M.A. degree usually include an introduction to historical thought (HIST 700) and an introductory seminar on research (HIST 900), to be taken in the first year of study, a two-semester reading colloquium or its equivalent in the student's major field, one additional seminar (900-level course), three hours of thesis credit (HIST 993), and four other courses, of which as many as three may be taken in fields other than that in which the student is concentrating or even in other disciplines.
 M.A. candidates must also pass a reading-knowledge examination in an appropriate foreign language, prepare a thesis based on original research, and pass an oral examination on the thesis.
 Students entering in fall 2010 and afterwards are expected to complete the M.A. after three semesters in residence.